PG188/ModernMobility/ROS/readME.txt

 Current files:
+- Differential_drive is the prebuilt package that converts the velocity command from the navigation stack into individual motor torque commands to be executed by the motor controller
-node_test_1 is a package that contains the incomplete implementations for the nodes that will perform motor control and communication with the arduino connected to the ultrasound sensors
+- node_test_1 is a package that contains the incomplete implementations for the nodes that will perform motor control and communication with the arduino connected to the ultrasound sensors.
+It also launches the differential_drive package, which interacts with the aforementioned nodes to create a complete control loop.

+Trying node_test_1: To try these, you must copy both the differential_drive and node_test_1 folders in your catkin workspace.
+You must then build them by running catkin_make in your catkin workspace directory.
+You must then run the launch file in the node_test_1 package using roslaunch.

+You may receive an error about 'Pyside'.
+To remedy this, execute the following commands which will install the correct files you need: sudo add-apt-repository ppa:pyside sudo apt-get update sudo apt-get install python-pyside

 This directory is for files related for ROS applications.